pymeasure/leco-protocol/control_protocol.md

 A Coordinator shall follow the {ref}`sign out routine<signing-out>` for a signed in Component considered dead.

 :::{note}
-TBD: Respond to every non empty message with an empty one?
+TBD: Heartbeat details are still to be determined.
 :::